 All of these situations are well supported by building connection with the natural world, which functions in balanced, cyclical system where every being has a role and a place.

 Please note–My practice supports middle and high school aged teens.
-I have decades of professional and personal experience supporting adolescents in many different capacities and I am confident in providing ecotherapy to young people in this age group.
-I fully believe in the power of ecotherapy for younger kids, but I do not yet have the right training and experience to support those ages as effectively as they and their loved ones deserve.
+I have decades of professional and personal experience supporting adolescents in many different capacities and I am confident in providing therapy to young people in this age group.
+I do not have the right training or experience for younger kids–but there are great folks out there that do!